flatCore/flatCore-CMS/README.md

 ## flatCore CMS

 flatCore is a lightweight Content Management System based on PHP and SQLite.
+MySQL database support is in progress and will be released soon.

 * Official Site: https://flatcore.org
 * License: GNU GENERAL PUBLIC LICENSE Version 3